daveylib/agh-iot-copernicus/README.md

 ![picture of initial state](images/initial_state.jpg)

+More about AGH Copernicus can be found [here](http://galaxy.agh.edu.pl/~tszydlo/copernicus/).

 ## Implementation
 Project follows the Observer design pattern.
 To communicate with the Copernicus board we used the `AppController` class inheriting from `CopernicusObserver`.
 It contains function `update()` which receives updates from `APICopernicus` about